Farama-Foundation/gym-docs/docs/source/content/vector_api.md

 ... ])
 ```

-Alternatively, to create a vectorized environment of multiple copies of the same registered sub-environment, you can use the function `gym.vector.make()`.
+Alternatively, to create a vectorized environment of multiple copies of the same registered environment, you can use the function `gym.vector.make()`.

 ```python
 >>> envs = gym.vector.make("CartPole-v1", num_envs=3)  # Equivalent
 ```

-To enable automatic batching of actions and observations, all of the sub-environments must share the same `action_space` and `observation_space`.
-However, all of the sub-environments are not required to be exact copies of one another.
+To enable automatic batching of actions and observations, all of the environment copies must share the same `action_space` and `observation_space`.
+However, all of the parallel environments are not required to be exact copies of one another.
 For example, you can run 2 instances of ``Pendulum-v0`` with different values for gravity in a vectorized environment with:

 ```python
 >>> env = gym.vector.AsyncVectorEnv([